MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem.md

 ### 4. Ensure the proper capabilities are set in Player Settings

 Different implementations of `PhraseRecognitionSubsystem` have different required capabilities.
-Please refer to the documentation of the subsystem you want to use for more information.
+For more information, refer to the documentation of the subsystem you want to use.

 As an example, to use `WindowsPhraseRecognitionSubsystem` on UWP Platform, go to **Project Settings** > **Player** > **Publishing Settings** > **Capabilities** and ensure the Microphone capability is set.